 HB 4611 would require competitive bidding on all MDOT and local road projects over $100,000, and HB 4613 would require MDOT and local road agencies to secure warranties for projects over $1 million.
 We are currently opposed to these two bills as part of this package.
 The League believes we must find a sustainable long-term solution to the problem that includes new revenue that is dedicated to the entire transportation system.

 The proposed package of bills only has $50 million in new revenue with the remaining billion coming from reprioritizing General Fund spending and projected growth.
 It neglects to make a much need investment in transit and jeopardizes economic development funding many of our communities benefit from.
 This plan impacts the long-term certainty our communities need to plan and one of the key factors for our opposition.

 The League is committed to working with the legislature towards a long term solution and we are hopeful that solution can found sooner rather than later.

-John LaMacchia is a Legislative Associate for the League handling transportation and infrastructure issues.
-He can be reached at email@example.com or 517-908-0303
+John LaMacchia is a Legislative Associate for the League handling transportation, infrastructure, and energy issues.
+He can be reached at email@example.com or 517-908-0303.